Contact us: +254 725 34 39 32 info@fwafrica.net

 Key Agenda at the Summit

-Sign up to attend the high-level Summit that will be graced by leading investors, managers and professionals in Africa’s food and agriculture industry supply chain
+Join the Summit graced by leading investors, CEOs, managers and professionals in Africa's food and agriculture industry supply chain

 Sign up today to attend this pan-African conference and exhibition and thereby contribute to the future of sustainable food systems in the Continent.